Research Group

 B.S., Salisbury University, 2022 (Woodis Group; Chemistry)

-Research: Synthesis and photochemical characterization of photocatalyst particles, cocatalysts, and redox shuttles in novel particle suspension reactors for solar water splitting.
+Research: Synthesis and photochemical characterization of photocatalyst particles, cocatalysts, coatings, and redox shuttles in novel particle suspension reactors for solar water splitting.

 Biography: Brad was born in Washington, D.C., and grew up in Montgomery County, Maryland.
 During his undergraduate studies, Brad created zinc sulfide-capped copper indium sulfide (ZCIS) quantum dots in aqueous solution using microwave-assisted green synthesis, and characterized their hydrodynamic size and composition using DOSY NMR and F-AAS.
 During his free time, Brad enjoys cooking, gardening, PC gaming, scuba diving, and is learning how to freedive and spearfish.